Nebraska electrician license and insurance requirements

 Nebraska electrician license requirements

-Depending on the type of license you’re seeking, you’ll need to fulfill certain education and work experience requirements.
+Depending on the type of license you’re pursuing, you’ll need to fulfill certain education and work experience requirements.

 Electrician apprentice license requirements

 No education or work experience requirements apply for an electrician apprenticeship.
-To get this license, you just need to register with the Nebraska Electrical Division.
+To get this license, you simply register with the Nebraska Electrical Division.

 The registration fee for an electrician apprentice is $20 if issued in an even-numbered year or $40 if issued in an odd-numbered year.